techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > Setting the **Presence-based routing** to **on** is the recommended setting.

 > [!NOTE]
-> When **Longest idle** is selected as the routing method, presence-based routing is required and automatically enabled even though the Presence-based routing toggle is **Off** and grayed out.
+> When **Longest idle** is selected as the routing method:
+> - presence-based routing is required and automatically enabled even though the Presence-based routing toggle is **Off** and grayed out.
+> - when there are fewer calls in the queue than available agents, only the first two longest idle agents are presented with calls from the queue.
 >
-> If presence-based routing isn't enabled and there are multiple calls in the queue, the system presents these calls simultaneously to the agents regardless of their presence status.
+> If **Presence-based routing** isn't enabled and there are multiple calls in the queue, the system presents these calls simultaneously to the agents regardless of their presence status.
 This action results in multiple call notifications to agents, particularly if some agents don’t answer the initial call presented to them.
+See [Configure Busy Options](./inbound-call-routing.md) for Busy on Busy alternatives to presence-based routing.
 >
 > When using **Presence-based routing**, there may be times when an agent receives a call from the queue shortly after becoming unavailable or a short delay in receiving a call from the queue after becoming available.
 >